hz-aroan/NetCoreTestProject/README.md

 # Project Structure

 Infrastructure.SQL  where the Entity Framework DB context and Entity definitions are stored

 Lib.Domain              where the CQRS commands, queries, and their handlers are coded Lib.Domain\Features     the commands and queries Lib.Domain\Services     the DTO classes and service implementations

 Web.Site                         an ASP.NET Core MVC app to do the job Web.Site\appsettings.json        edit it when needed (connection string) Web.Site\Areas\Backoffice        the backoffice operations Web.Site\Areas\Site              the customers (user) operations

-Web.API           a REST API for the system Web.API\Controllers\V1\Events     some operations for 'Events' and 'Baskets' Web.API\Controllers\V1\Products   some operations for 'Products'
+Web.API							 a REST API for the system Web.API\Controllers\V1\Events    some operations for 'Events' and creates a basket Web.API\Controllers\V1\Basket    some operations for 'Baskets' Web.API\Controllers\V1\Products  some operations for 'Products'

 Test						     Unit Tests project Test\appsettings.json            edit it when needed (connection string) Test\TestDB\HexaIOTest.mdf       the local .mdf file to do the test Test\Domaintest                  some tests against the domain services directly Test\ServiceTest                 some tests using the dispatcher commands and queries (using the .mdf)

-# NetCoreTestProject - the problem

-Given a small online store where a user can buy products for events.
-An event can have many products.
-Given an event, the user can buy any number of products in the store.
-When buying a product, a service fee is to be added to the total.
-Service fees can be configured on both event and product level.
-When no override is present for a product, the event fee applies.

-Constraints:
-- Events and products should at least have a "name"; property.
-- A service fee consists of a currency and an amount
-- For simplicity, you can assume all products cost €10.

-Tasks:
-Design a small system that expresses these events, products and service fees in a database.
-Please ensure all the required files or resources with any setup instructions outside of the main project folder are sent to us as well.

-Then, write a C# application that calculates the total service fee based on an event and a selection (basket) of products and quantities.
-A basic page with a form or an API allowing the requirements to be fulfilled is sufficient but (if you choose the former latter) a simple client-side UI updating the database would be preferred.

-Write a small unit test suite using any of the C# unit test frameworks demonstrating the functionality of the program and possible corner cases, full coverage is not needed.
+Note: the test uses a local .mdf file to execute the DB operations.
+It attaches its own .mdf file.
+So safe to execute the tests.

+# Notes

+* in the `LIB.Domain\Features\Baskets` commands and queries demonstrates how a domain service can be used behind the walls - all operations redirected to the service itself.
+* as the `BasketHandlingService` grows, it can be divided into smaller parts of course
+* in the `LIB.Domain\Features\Products` I demonstrate how to handle the commands and queries *in place*, without using a domain service.
+Only a validator service I wrote as later there can be an `ProductUpdateCmd` so the re-use of the same validations rules I'm excepting
+* similar to this the `LIB.Domain\Features\Events` I created
+* the Currency service is based on an 'in-memory' list of available currencies.
+It is easy to add a currency table to the system and replace the operations using the underlying table instead - if needed

+# Notes

+I copied some codes from my projects for this application
+* the CQRS is developed by me (based on MediatR package) - found in `LIB.Domain\Services\CQ`
+* some ajax support added to the Web.Site project to enable Modal dialog loading on-the-fly and lazyl loading of products list
+* added a poorly themed Bootstrap4
+* all of them was totally written by me before, just added to this project in a hurry as I think it is not the main point for now